MCDReforged/PluginCatalogue/CONTRIBUTING.md

 ### One PR for one thing

-- When adding plugins, please submit multiple plugins separately and do one thing per PR;
+- When adding plugins, please submit multiple plugins in separate PRs;
-- When modifying plugins, changes to the same fields in multiple plugins by the same author can be combined in a single PR;
+- When modifying plugins, changes to the same fields in multiple plugins by the same author can be combined in one PR;
 - When deleting plugins, multiple plugins of the same author can be combined in one PR.

 ## Contributing to scripts or workflows?